pedroamarall/rest-builder/liferay/README.md

 	1. Update /home/me/dev/projects/liferay-portal/.git/config and change all the references from ***brianchandotcom*** to your GitHub username.

-	1. Liferay also has a private repository at https://github.com/liferay/liferay-portal-ee that is aleady cloned on your computer at ***/home/me/dev/projects/liferay-portal-ee***.
+	1. Liferay also has a private repository at https://github.com/liferay/liferay-portal-ee that is also aleady cloned on your computer at ***/home/me/dev/projects/liferay-portal-ee***.
 That clone and its work directories at ***/home/me/dev/projects/liferay-portal-\**** will be explained later.
 For now, they are not relevant.

 1. Update your local clone of https://github.com/liferay/liferay-portal.